vice-grip/starsector-mod-emergent-threats/README.md

 -New Remnant ships, mostly capital ships, and station enhancements.
 -New and revamped Remnant drones.
 -Re-tuned Remnant variants for players to fight.
 -New Adaptive Subsystem hullmods that can be used by Remnant and modded player ships.
-Gets added dynamically to fleets in the game.
+Gets added dynamically to encountered fleets in the game.

 -New Lion's Guard carrier based on the Executor.
 -Re-tuned Diktat/Lion's Guard ships to be slightly less overfluxed.